Statistics at a Glance

 SEER 21 2013–2017, All Races, Both Sexes

 Who Dies From This Cancer?

 For tongue cancer, death rates increase with age.
 Men are more likely than women to die of this cancer.
-The number of deaths was 0.6 per 100,000 men and women per year based on 2012-2016 deaths.
+The death rate was 0.7 per 100,000 men and women per year based on 2014–2018 deaths, age-adjusted.

 |American Indian/Alaska Native||0.7|

 The percent of tongue cancer deaths is highest among people aged 65–74.

 Changes Over Time